Avoiding Flawed

 Mythbusters reported a 1 degree Celsius differential temperature rise that held steady.

 By contrast, where do claims of 9 degrees Celsius of differential temperature rise come from? -- as in one of the demos reviewed.
+Why give students the impression that negative results they experience are an indication that warming doesn't really occur?

 There are lots of ways kids can have fun melting some Jamie's, and still get the science right.
 They need valid demos to do it.